Rottal Residence, Holešov

 The four-wing closed layout of the chateau, on a rectangular ground plan with octagonal corner towers and an arcade courtyard surrounded by a moat, was based on Italian mannerist models.
 The segmentation of the frontage with regular lesene frames, lent rhythm by an accentuated central section and colossal pilasters in the courtyard, heralded the arrival of Baroque morphology.
-The main hall spans two floors and is decorated with mighty half-figure telamons.How monument was dated:
+The main hall spans two floors and is decorated with mighty half-figure telamons.View Short Description

 The determination of the artists and dates is based on a style analysis and historical events; only a few archive sources have survived.
 The altars of the “Black Chapel” are dated by a memorial inscription.